Pranav Mohanlal

-Pranav Mohanlal (born 13 July 1990) is an Indian actor who works in Malayalam films.
-The son of actor Mohanlal, began his acting career as a child artist in Onnaman (2002) with his father in the lead role, and won the Kerala State Film Award for Best Child Artist for Punarjani (2003).
-He later assisted Jeethu Joseph on Papanasam and Life of Josutty.
-He made his acting debut in a lead role with action thriller Aadhi (2018), which emerged as one of the highest-grossing Malayalam films of the year and fetched him the SIIMA Award for Best Debut Actor.
-He achieved further critical and commercial success with Vineeth Sreenivasan's coming-of-age film Hridayam (2022).
+Pranav Mohanlal (born 13 July 1990) is an Indian actor, singer, and songwriter who works in Malayalam cinema.
+He is best known for his lead role in coming-of-age romantic drama film Hridayam (2022).

+The son of actor Mohanlal, Pranav made his acting debut as a child actor portraying the younger version of his father's character in Onnaman (2002), followed by a lead role in Punarjani (2003), for which he received the Kerala State Film Award for Best Child Artist.

+After a long hiatus, he returned to the films in 2015 as an assistant director to Jeethu Joseph, working on Papanasam and Life of Josutty.
+He made his comeback to acting with the title role in Aadhi (2018), directed by Jeethu Joseph, for which he won the SIIMA Award for Best Debut Actor.
+In addition to acting, he made his debut as a singer-songwriter by writing, composing, and performing the song “Gypsy Women” for the film.

+Pranav found commercial success starring in Vineeth Sreenivasan's coming-of-age romantic drama film Hridayam (2022) and the period comedy drama Varshangalkku Shesham (2024).

 Early life

-Pranav Mohanlal was born on 13 July 1990 in Thiruvananthapuram, Kerala in India as the son of actor Mohanlal and Suchitra Balaji.
+Pranav Mohanlal was born on 13 July 1990 in Trivandrum (now Thiruvananthapuram), Kerala in India to actor Mohanlal and Suchitra Mohanlal.
 He has a younger sister, Vismaya Mohanlal.
 His maternal grandfather is the Tamil film producer K. Balaji and his maternal uncle Suresh Balaje is also a producer.

-Pranav completed his schooling from a boarding school, the Hebron School, in Ooty, Tamilnadu.
+Pranav completed his schooling from a boarding school, the Hebron School, in Ooty, Tamil Nadu.
 He graduated with a bachelor's degree in philosophy from the University of New South Wales in Australia.
-Pranav maintains a low profile and is known for avoiding the media.
-He explained, "I don't hate media.
-It is just that I believe that people have nothing to gain from knowing my personal life".
+Pranav maintains a low profile life-style.
+He is known for avoiding the media.
+When asked, he once explained: "I don't hate media.
+It is just that I believe that people have nothing to gain from [knowing] my personal life".
+Pranav learnt martial arts and is a trained traceur.

-Following his father's skills, Pranav learnt Martial Arts and is a trained Parkour.
-His Parkour moves were used in action thriller Aadhi.